archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:job_thread_count]`

 The number of concurrent threads available to run background jobs.
-Introduced because long running jobs were blocking the queue.
+Introduced because long-running jobs were blocking the queue.
 Resist the urge to set this to a big number!

 `AppConfig[:job_thread_count] = 2`